AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>number(22,19)</p>
       </td>
       <td>
-        <p>The calculated percentage that gets allocated to this touchpoint because it’s part of a w-shaped touch.</p>
+        <p>The calculated percentage that gets allocated to this touchpoint because it's part of a w-shaped touch.</p>
       </td>
       <td>
         <p>0.0000000000000000000</p>